markulie/unity-unlit-shader/README.md

 # Unlit-Unity
-Unlit Shader for Unity Engine
+Unlit Shader with transparency for Unity Engine